mg742/A03/README.md

 # How to Use GitHub
 1. Download Webstorm and create a GitHub account
 2. Create a local git repository Github by clicking the plus botton
-3. Add a new file to the repo
+3. Add a new file to the repository to start a new asignment
+4. Copy the link of your new repository
+5. Open Webstorm and paste the link to Git
+6. Select your project and edit on Webstorm
+7. Once finished, write a commit message for your file and commit
+8. Push to Github